Shmouse/Pegasus/README.md

 ### Overview

 This script emulates the hardware function of the Target BluEye emergency services alert system.
 The concept is to use a rtl-sdr compatible radio receiver to continuously scan the typical emergency band radio frequencies using `rtl_power_fftw` as a scanning frontend to rtl-sdr, and then filter/process the scan results for potential emergency radio sources.
-Pegasus will only work on an up-to-date Raspbian.

 Pegasus is automatically configured for TETRA airwave frequencies in the UK.